mobify/plugin/README.md

 $button.button('disable');
 ```

+### Method return values

-It's important to note that there's some specific behaviour around invoking methods when using a single element vs. a set of elements.
+It's important to note that there's some specific behaviour around invoking methods that return a value when using a single element vs. a set of elements.

-When invoking a method against a single element, and when that method returns a value, the value will be correctly returned as expected.
+When invoking a method against a single element, and when that method returns a value, the value will be returned as expected.

 ```
 var $button = $('<button />').button();